A major upgrade to Old Gympie Road

 In August 2024, Council engaged Arup Australia to design the upgrade of Old Gympie Road between Boundary Road, Dakabin and Anzac Avenue, Kallangur.

-The design will include significant upgrades to the road corridor to ensure it meets the needs of residents as the city grows.
+The design will include significant upgrades that will meets the needs of residents as the city grows.

-As part of early design process, Arup have undertaken a review of the existing designs to identify opportunities of improving the road network and providing state of the art transport facilities for our community.
-The result of this initial review has identified potential opportunities for positive outcomes for this road corridor, including:
+As part of early design process, Arup have undertaken a review s to identify opportunities to improve the road network and provide state of the art transport facilities for our community.

 • Opportunity to review construction and design elements to provide more value for money;